gurrrrrrett3/light/docs/api/network/messages/listening/connect.md

 # Connect

-Connect sets a callback for a given message when it is fired.
+Connect sets a callback for a given message when it is sent.
 A message can only have one connection, but you can always connect your messages into a choice signal implementation.
 Callbacks can be removed with [`#!luau light.disconnect()`](./disconnect.md).
 Message callbacks will be spawned asynchronously with thread reuse, to create a non-yielding callback you can use [`#!luau light.connect_sync()`](./connect_sync.md)